03 Jun Pioneering data journalism

 A report by a specialist in digital journalism and open data, Alex Howard, published by the Tow Center of the School of Journalism of Columbia, presents the work of the Oxpeckers Center for Investigative Environmental Journalism as a case study in innovative trends in communication and story telling.

-The report, titled The Art and Science of Journalism based on Data and published on May 30, studies the transformations in the media caused by data journalism, and tracks the evolution of media practices that led to the rise of data journalism.
+The report, The Art and Science of Data-driven Journalism, published on May 30, studies the transformations in the media caused by data journalism, and tracks the evolution of media practices that led to the rise of data journalism.

 Howard, who is a visiting professor at the Tow Center for Digital Journalism, argues that the adoption of technology to extract, analyze and present data is revolutionising media companies as a whole.
 He says 2014 is the year in which data journalism has become mainstream, with the traditional media embracing the practice.